 During World War II, he served as a B-24 aircraft pilot in the European Theater of Operations with the 506th Bombardment Squadron.
 He was awarded the Air Medal and two oak leaf clusters for bombing missions before being shot down over Germany in March 1944.
 Despite head wounds from flak, he made his way back to Allied control.

-General Cardenas aided in pioneering jet aircraft development, test flying the P-59 and XB-45, the Air Force's first jet fighter and bomber.
+Gen. Cardenas aided in pioneering jet aircraft development, test flying the P-59 and XB-45, the Air Force's first jet fighter and bomber.
 He flew the B-29 launch aircraft that released the X-1 experimental rocket plane in which Charles E. Yeager, a captain at the time, became the first man to fly faster than the speed of sound.

-General Cardenas was named U.S. Deputy Chief of Staff, LIVE OAK, in June 1970.
+Gen. Cardenas was named U.S. Deputy Chief of Staff, LIVE OAK, in June 1970.
 LIVE OAK is colocated with Supreme Headquarters Allied Powers Europe in Belgium.

 He is a command pilot.
 In addition to military decorations previously mentioned, he has been awarded the Meritorious Service Medal, Air Force Commendation Medal with oak leaf cluster, Purple Heart, and second oak leaf cluster to the Air Force Outstanding Unit Award Ribbon.

-His hometown is San Diego, Calif.
+His hometown is San Diego.

 He was promoted to the temporary grade of brigadier general effective March 15, 1968, and to permanent grade on Jan.
 24, 1969, with date of rank as permanent brigadier general of March 15, 1968.